 Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Under Integrated Peripherals, make sure NV SATA Controller is enabled.
+Under Integrated Peripherals, make sure NV Serial-ATA Controller is enabled.
 To enable RAID, go to the Serial-ATA RAID Config (Figure 1).

 Set NV SATA RAID function to Enabled to enable RAID control for each SATA connector.
-Then set NV SATA 1 Primary RAID and NV SATA 1 Secondary RAID to Enabled.
-(Figure 2).
+Then enable the SATA channels with hard drives that you want to use for RAID (for example, NV SATA 1 Primary RAID controls the SATA2_0 connector and NV SATA 1 Secondary RAID controls the SATA2_1 connector) (Figure 2).